Neobii/files-gridfs-autoform-example/README.md

 Any pull requests welcome.

 ###TODO
-The biggest thing I need to do before I package this up, is the ability to specify collection in the afFieldInput definition
+I need to be able to clear the uploaded files demo on successful form submission.
+Also I need to be able to specify different demo templates based on file types.